EV-ZVI/ev-zvi.github.io/index.md

 ## Sponsors

-We would like to thank our sponsors for this conference; more information can be found [here](http://emerging-viruses.uk/sponsors).
+We would like to thank our sponsors for their support; more information can be found [here](http://emerging-viruses.uk/sponsors).

 <img src="img/ge.jpeg" alt="GE Healthcare" height="96">
 <br>